paweljedrzejczyk/rwr-redux/README.md

 ====
 [Redux.js](http://redux.js.org/) integration plugin for [react_webpack_rails](https://github.com/netguru/react_webpack_rails).

 It allows you to use Redux state containers in a different part of Rails views.
-Thanks to this gem you can use multiple components (Redux containers) in one page.
+Thanks to this gem you can use multiple components (Redux containers) on one page.
 They can easily access the same store and have their state synced.

 #### Guides and Examples
 * basic react redux rails example: [app](https://github.com/caspg/rails-react-examples/tree/master/basic-redux)